githubnext/monaspace/README.md

 ```

 > [!NOTE]
 > Variable fonts are not yet well-supported in VS Code, and it is not yet possible to mix multiple fonts.
-Stay tuned, we're talking with the VS Code team about it!
+Stay tuned, we're talking with the VS Code team about it![^vscode-tracking]

+[^vscode-tracking]: See [microsoft/vscode#147067](https://github.com/microsoft/vscode/issues/147067) and [microsoft/vscode#237346](https://github.com/microsoft/vscode/issues/237346) for progress VS Code support for variable and multiple fonts.

 You must use the `editor.fontLigatures` setting to enable the various features (texture healing, ligatures, and character variants).
 The setting is a comma-separated list of font features to be enabled.